 comorbidities, so age, health

 medical care they receive

 So, you can imagine then that that for COVID-19,

 across different countries and age groups.

-The CFR currently is being
+The CFR currently

-for the full burden of the COVID-19,
+the IFR can account for the full burden

-delayed care of other medical conditions,
+care for other medical conditions

 Perhaps the health system itself is overburdened,